HR is on Stage!

 A study from Deloitte proves companies with a leadership culture are nine times more likely to be good at identifying and developing leaders than those lacking a leadership culture.
 What is a leadership culture?
 Companies reflect the ethics of the leaders who run them.
 Anita Roddick founded the Body Shop to show that you could build an environmentally friendly corporation […]

 Award yourself with an OSCAR.
 Don’t overlook the fine prints.

 HR Solutions posted on March 3, 2017

 By now you’ve all probably seen the infamous mix-up on the Oscar stage.
 You might think that such a thing would never happen to you, but you’re wrong.
-Things like that happen to entrepreneurs all the time—and often for things that are not so easily corrected as switching an envelope.
-A quick check—an audit—would’ve caught the mix-up before it even […]
+Things like that happen to entrepreneurs all the time.
+They are not so easily corrected as switching an envelope.
+A quick check—an audit—would’ve caught the mix-up before it even happened.
+But hindsight is […]

 Are you Cultivating a Culture of Lies?